-Almost everywhere I look, there are instructions to clean your menstrual cup by boiling it in water.
+Almost everywhere I look, there are instructions to clean your menstrual cup by using a fragrance-free soap and boiling it in water.
 Confession… I’ve never even tried that.

 Part of the problem was that at the time I started using a cup, I was living with 10 other women for a summer program.
 And we had a host family we shared a kitchen with.
 I didn’t want to have to explain myself when they caught me boiling my goblet.

 Besides, if you boil your cup and forget about it, you could melt it.
 If the cup’s shape is tweaked even a little bit, it won’t work as well.
 And it’s time-consuming… who’s got time for that?

 Did you know you can clean your menstrual cup with hydrogen peroxide?

 Just fill a small jar or cup (glass, not plastic) with half water and half hydrogen peroxide.

 (You can get hydrogen peroxide here– one bottle will last you more than a year!)

 Then dunk your cup in there (making sure water covers it) and leave it overnight!
 12ish hours later, just rinse your cup and let it air dry.
 Some menstrual cups come with cotton bags that let air in, and it can dry in that if you’d like.